codeminer-io/codeminer/README.md

 #> 1 I10X  Essential (primary) hypertension icd10
 ```

-See `vignette('codemapper')` for further details, including how to build
+See `vignette('codeminer')` for further details, including how to build
 a clinical codelist with R Shiny using `RunCodelistBuilder()`.

 ## UK Biobank